Minister for Europe, External Affairs and Energy

-The Minister for Culture, Europe and International Development was a junior ministerial post in the Scottish Government.
-As a result, the minister did not attend the Scottish Cabinet.
-The minister supported the Cabinet Secretary for the Constitution, Europe and External Affairs, a full member of the cabinet.
-The final Minister was Kaukab Stewart from February-May 2024.
+The Minister for Europe, External Affairs & Energy is a junior ministerial post in the Scottish Government.
+As a result, the minister does not attend the Scottish Cabinet.
+The minister supported the Cabinet Secretary for the Constitution, Europe and External Affairs, a full member of the cabinet until its abolishment.
+The current Minister is Stephen Gethins, who was appointed on May 20, 2026.

 The post was created in September 2012.
-The role was modified in February 2020 with migration moving to another post, before finally being abolished in May 2024 by John Swinney.
+The role was modified in February 2020 with migration moving to another post, before being abolished in May 2024 by John Swinney.
+In May 2026, the post was re-established.

 Overview

 The specific responsibilities of the minister were: